Analytical Psychology

 Philosophical Roots

-Jung; Kant (archetypes as categories of imagination); Goethe (morphology, Urphänomen); Schopenhauer (will); Eastern philosophy (mandalas, yin-yang); alchemy as psychological metaphor; James (varieties of experience)
+Jung; Plato (the archetype as eidos, a precedent Jung invoked himself); Kant (archetypes as a priori form rather than inherited content); Goethe (morphology, Urphänomen); Schopenhauer (will); Eastern philosophy (mandalas, yin-yang); alchemy as psychological metaphor; James (varieties of experience)

 Related Modalities